 Natural Resources Institute Finland (Luke) will develop a biodegradable and long-lasting peat-based cover material as an alternative chemical (e.g., glyphosate-based) herbicides.

-Finvasive LIFE will eradicate invasive Hogweed sites in Varsinais-Suomi area, at least 50 Himalayan balsam sites around Finland and all the known Finnish Yellow Skunk-Cabbage sites from the wild.
+Finvasive LIFE will eradicate invasive Hogweed sites in Varsinais-Suomi area, at least 50 Himalayan balsam sites around Finland and 5 (about 20%) of the known Finnish Yellow Skunk-Cabbage sites from the wild.

 Finvasive LIFE in action

 FANC:s and Martha Organisations regional and local associations organise numerous open and free of charge invasive species events, such as invasive species walks, lectures or weeding events.

 Although the project’s communication efforts will focus on three invasive plant species (Himalayan balsam, harmful Hogweeds and Yellow skunk cabbage), we aim to shed light into the invasive species discussion in Finland with examples from other species groups as well, including even agricultural pests and diseases.

 Our project partner Nature League of Finland is offering Finnish schools (7–9 -graders) the possibility to order a trained invasive species school ambassador to give your student insight in invasive alien species and their harmful impact to biodiversity.
 The 90-minute lesson will inspire your class to conduct their own invasive species survey or to weed out an invasive species site in the schools vicinity.
 More information and ambassador order form (in Finnish only)

 The project will train FANC’s and Martha organisations volunteers to organise invasive species weeding and information events in their local communities.
 Training events for other parties can also be when needed and possible.
 Please contact our friendly Finvasive LIFE staff for more information.